garynth41/Data-Science-Specialization/README.md

 1.2 Assigning column names

-Extracting only the measurements on the mean and standard deviation for each measurement
+1.3 Merging all data in one set

-2.1 Reading column names
+Extracting only the measurements on the mean and standard deviation for each measurement 2.1 Reading column names

 2.2 Create vector for defining ID, mean and standard deviation